CYBERBIVASH

 Overview

-The CyberDudeBivash Global Operations Center (GOC) has identified and analyzed a significant cybersecurity event classified as a Data Breach / Data Exposure Incident with a dynamic risk score of 5.2/10 (MEDIUM).
-This advisory covers the threat designated as "Tentacles of ‘0ktapus’ Threat Group Victimize 130 Firms", attributed to tracking cluster UNC-CDB-99.
+The CyberDudeBivash Global Operations Center (GOC) has identified and analyzed a significant cybersecurity event classified as a Phishing / Social Engineering Campaign with a dynamic risk score of 10.0/10 (CRITICAL).
+This advisory covers the threat designated as "SentinelOne Intelligence Brief: Iranian Cyber Activity Outlook", attributed to tracking cluster CDB-APT-22.

-The Sentinel APEX AI Engine has processed all available intelligence, extracting no actionable technical indicators extracted from the available intelligence.
-IOC confidence is assessed at 10.0% based on indicator diversity, source reliability, and actor attribution strength.
-Security teams in the Retail, Financial Services, Healthcare sectors should treat this advisory as an actionable intelligence requirement.
+The Sentinel APEX AI Engine has processed all available intelligence, extracting 2 indicators of compromise across 2 categories.
+IOC confidence is assessed at 55.0% based on indicator diversity, source reliability, and actor attribution strength.
+Security teams in the Enterprise, Financial Services, Healthcare sectors should treat this advisory as an actionable intelligence requirement.

 Business Risk Implications: Organizations exposed to this threat face potential impacts across multiple dimensions including operational disruption, financial losses from incident response and remediation costs, reputational damage from public disclosure, and regulatory penalties under applicable data protection frameworks.
 Security leaders should evaluate this advisory against their organization's risk appetite and threat exposure profile, engaging executive stakeholders as appropriate based on the assessed severity level.
 The recommended response actions are detailed in Sections 9, 10, and 11 of this report.